- Self-Directed IRAs

 Planning for retirement can be challenging, particularly in times of unstable economic conditions and a volatile stock market.
 Traditional retirement portfolios consist of stocks, bonds, and mutual funds.

-Many people choose to diversify their retirement portfolios with investments in precious metals, which may help guard against high inflation and economic uncertainty.
+Many people choose to diversify their retirement portfolios with investments in gold and other precious metals, which may help guard against high inflation and economic uncertainty.

 Gold may be used to hedge against inflation.
 For the 20 years through June 30, 2019, gold outperformed the S&P 500, bonds, and oil, according to J.P.
 Morgan Asset Management.